Large deviations for Independent Metropolis Hastings and Metropolis-adjusted Langevin algorithm: An equivalent asymptotic formulation of (A.3)

+To facilitate a comparison with the usual drift condition \eqref{driftCondition}, we reformulate the latter in terms of the function $U=\log V$, where $V$ is the (regular) Lyapunov function.
+For this $U$, condition \eqref{driftCondition} becomes

-Note that $F_U$ corresponds to the left-hand-side of \eqref{eq:driftCondU} for the specific choice of kernel $q=K$.
+Note that $F_U$ then corresponds to the left-hand-side of \eqref{eq:driftCondU} for the specific choice of kernel $q=K$.
 Thus, there is a direct link between the function $F_U$ appearing in the large deviation context and the Lyapunov function $V$ appearing in the drift condition \eqref{driftCondition} associated with the MH kernel $K$.
-We recall that geometric ergodicity is equivalent to the drift and minorization conditions, \eqref{driftCondition} and \eqref{eq:small} respectively (see Chapter 15 in \cite{meyn2009markov}), and thus the type of Lyapunov function used in \cite{milinanni2024large} to prove an LDP for MH chains is intimately linked to those used in the Markov chain literature to establish geometric ergodicity; this is discussed more in Section \ref{sec:conjecture}.
+Since geometric ergodicity is equivalent to the drift and minorization conditions (see Section \ref{sec:notationDef} and Chapter 15 in \cite{meyn2009markov}), there is a link between the type of Lyapunov function used in \cite{milinanni2024large} to prove an LDP for MH chains and those used in the Markov chain literature to establish geometric ergodicity.
+Along those lines, we have the following result concerning Property~\ref{ass:notNegativeInf} of Assumption \ref{ass:compactSpaceOrLyapunov} and the drift condition; geometric ergodicity and large deviations are further discussed in Section \ref{sec:conjecture}. \begin{proposition} Let $\{X_i\}_{i\ge0}$ be a geometrically ergodic Metropolis-Hasting Markov chain, and let $V:S\to[1,+\infty)$ be a Lyapunov function that satisfies the drift condition~\eqref{driftCondition}.
+Then Property~\ref{ass:notNegativeInf} in Assumption~\ref{ass:compactSpaceOrLyapunov} holds for the function $U=\log V$. \end{proposition} \begin{proof} The inequality \eqref{driftCondition} in the standard drift condition for Markov chains is equivalent to \eqref{eq:driftCondU}, i.e., for some $\lambda<1,b<\infty$ and a small set $C\subset S$,